 Transition from ICF/IID to community

-If your family member is in an ICF/IID and you want to explore transition to a community setting (NOW or COMP), the process involves:
+If your family member is in an ICF/IID and you want to explore transition to a community setting (NOW or COMP), the process runs in this order:

-- Discussion with the ICF/IID QIDP and interdisciplinary team
+Raise transition with the ICF/IID QIDP and interdisciplinary team so the current program supports the plan.

 Under the 2010 DOJ Olmstead settlement and Georgia's policy framework, transition to less restrictive settings is generally supported and funded.